stephmod/psql/README.md

 # psql

-A quick start guide to using PostgreSQL on the command line.
+A quick start guide to `psql`, the terminal-based front-end to PostgreSQL.

 ### Set Alias

 Once you've downloaded PostgreSQL, open a terminal.
-Assuming you're connecting to an existing database (as in my case for work), run the following command.
+If connecting to an existing database, run the following command.

 `alias psql='PGPASSWORD=$PASSWORD /$PATH/psql -h $SERVER -p $PORT -U $USERNAME $DATABASE'`

-If you're creating a database from scratch, run the following command instead.
+If creating a database from scratch, run the following command instead.

 `alias psql='PGPASSWORD=$PASSWORD /$PATH/psql -U postgres'`